How to Extract Text Between Two Characters in Excel?

-Here, we have a dataset containing Reference and Client Code.
-Our main goal is to extract text between two characters.
+Here is a dataset containing Reference and Client Code.
+Let’s extract the text between two slashes.

 Read More: How to Extract Text Before Character in Excel